MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/eventgrid.md

 ## Data format

 * Blobs can be in any of the [supported formats](../../../ingestion-supported-formats.md).
-* Blobs can be compressed in any of the [supported compressions](../../../ingestion-supported-formats.md#supported-data-compression-formats).
+* Blobs can be compressed.
+For more information, see [supported compressions](../../../ingestion-supported-formats.md#supported-data-compression-formats).

 > [!NOTE]
 > Ideally the original uncompressed data size should be part of the blob metadata.